Hexagon/lumocs/README.md

-Certainly!
-Here's a streamlined version of your repository's readme:

----

 # Lumocs: A Documentation Theme for Lume

 Lumocs offers a sleek documentation theme for Lume, similar to "just-the-docs" for Jekyll.
 Explore the full details in the [Lumocs Documentation](https://lumocs.56k.guru).